a3fpro-lab/Vireon-Monument/THEOREMS/INDEX.md

 - **003 — Anytime-Valid PAC Gate (Horizon-Free Certified Updates)**
   Folder: `THEOREMS/003-anytime-valid-pac-gate/`
   What it is: A horizon-free certification gate using anytime-valid confidence sequences (via α-spending) so long runs don’t suffer the α/10,000 “death spiral.”
-  Entry: `THEOREMS/003-anytime-valid-pac-gate/README.md`

 - **004 — Derivation Integrity (Replay-Correct Certificates)**
   Folder: `THEOREMS/004-derivation-integrity-replay/`
   What it is: Prevents certificate fabrication by binding (i) raw artifacts, (ii) derivation code hash, and (iii) verifier replay with exact-match checks.
-  Entry: `THEOREMS/004-derivation-integrity-replay/README.md`

 ---